 To start with, he is analyzing “climate” properly.
 Climates are plural, not singular; the term is a human construct referring to distinctly local and regional patterns and expectations of future weather.
 Secondly, he addresses changes observed in one particular season as a way to identify inter annual variation.
 Thirdly, he is well aware of oceanic fluctuations, and seeks to understand human effects in addition to natural variability.

-The marine environment of North Sea and Baltic is one of the most heavily strained by numerous human activities.
+From the Abstract: The marine environment of North Sea and Baltic is one of the most heavily strained by numerous human activities.
 Simultaneously water and air temperatures increase more than elsewhere in Europe and globally, which cannot be explained with ‘global warming’.